Can I speak to someone who has recently completed this course?

 Spin: Time and Task Management in Teaching by David Gumbrell

 How will I be supported in class/school?

 You will receive day to day practical support from your mentor, who will provide you with daily informal feedback and guide you to improve your classroom practice.
 As a lead school, the team at St Polycarp’s will regularly communicate with you through bulletins, so you know what to expect and observe you in class to support with the feedback process.
-Reading University will also provide you with a personal tutor (to discuss any pastoral needs and questions about the course) and support tutor (who regularly observes you and provides feedback in relation to your classroom practice).

 What is the expectation in terms of teaching within the first term?